jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 }
 ```

-Note: this does not handle backpressure.
+Note: this does not handle backpressure. _JR: a one sentence example of why that's something to worry about could would be helpful perhaps?_

-The [Axax](https://github.com/jamiemccrindle/axax) library has an implementation of `Subject` for async iterators.

 ## Cancellation and avoiding leaks

+_JR: This paragraph is interesting and informative; but it feels like it might not be in the best place; it doesn't seem to fit in the "flow" of the piece.
+Thoughts?_

-Neither promises nor async iterators have a reliable way to cancel them.
-There is a TC39 proposal for cancellation of asynchronous operations but it is still at stage 1.
+Neither Promises nor async iterators have a reliable way to cancel them.
+There is a [TC39 proposal for cancellation of asynchronous operations](https://github.com/tc39/proposal-cancellation) but it is still at stage 1.

 In the example below, we create an async iterable that gets stuck waiting for an
 upstream async iterable that never ends.
 Even though we call `return()` on it,